hisashin/NinjaFuge/README.md

 - How fast?

 	12,000RPM in my case by connecting 12V adapter to cheapest ($10) 1000KV (that means +1000RPM per 1V) motor.
-You can make faster one if you choose better motor.
+You can make faster one if you can use higher voltage or faster motor.
 Check absolute maximum voltages of your kit and Arduino.

 ### <a name="change"></a>Changelogs